PhilippeW83440/CarND-Path-Planning-Project/README.md

 Then other targets are proposed: for every other adjacent lane.
 Then for every lane target, the behavior planner proposes a speed target corresponding to either our current lane speed target or a slower speed.

-So this typically provide a set of at most 9 targets, assuming you are in the midle lane with 3 speed targets (max acceleration, constant speed, max deceleration) per lane.
+So this typically provide a set of at most 9 targets, assuming you are in the midlle lane with 3 speed targets (max acceleration, constant speed, max deceleration) per lane.

 Later on a trajectory for every possible target wil be computed and they will be ranked against some cost functions to choose the best option.